 Payers are enforcing ICD-10 specificity with increasing consistency.
 Submitting N18.3 without the sub-stage designation (N18.30 or N18.31) leads to claim rejections that could have been avoided with proper coding at the point of service.

-What Are the Most Common Nephrology Billing Errors?
+Are You Making These Common Nephrology Billing Errors?

 Nephrology practices lose revenue from a predictable set of billing mistakes.
 Understanding these errors is the first step toward preventing them.